FSO Warszawa: Later 223 and 224 model

-From 1962 on, the car was equipped with the new OHV inline-four engine with power increased to 70 hp-metric.
-This was much more modern than the archaic sidevalve construction used before.
 In 1964 the body style was changed to a ponton, three-box design by then becoming mainstream in Europe, though the car retained a rather heavy style to western eyes.
+Model designations were changed to 203 (OHV engine) and 204 (sidevalve engine); in 1968 Peugeot lodged a protest as they had protected three-digit names with a zero in the middle and FSO changed the Warszawa's model numbers to 223 and 224.

 In 1967 it was announced that Perkins' four-cylinder, 1.76-litre diesel engines would be fitted in export market Warszawas, which were scheduled to debut at the Poznań International Fair in June 1967.
 On the same year, the smaller Polski Fiat 125p based on the Italian Fiat 125 entered production and the Warszawa gradually stopped being produced with the last one coming off the assembly line in 1973, with the 125p serving as its successor.

 Modifications

 The Warszawa was the basis for two rigid panel vans, the Żuk (made from 1958 to 1997) and the Nysa (made from 1958 to 1994).
 The gearbox, clutch, and chassis of the Warszawa were also used in the FSR Tarpan.
 These vehicles led to the basic chassis of the Warszawa being produced until the 1990s.
 Additionally, there was a commercial variant of the saloon car.